ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-button-hld.md

 ### Accessibility

 `button-text` should always be configured on the column, even for icon-only buttons, for the sake of accessibility.
-This will be documented. _[QUESTION: Should we add a validator and enforces that this is provided?]_
+This will be documented. _[QUESTION: Should we add a validator and enforce that this is provided?]_

 ### Angular Integration